 Usually mortgage deals last between 2-5 years.
 When a deal ends you fall on to something called the standard variable rate.
 (Commonly called SVR) Therefore your monthly payments will usually jump up.
 It’s best to start looking for new deals 3-4 months before the current deal ends to ensure you don’t end up on the SVR.

 You can get a better rate

 Sometimes for leaving a deal you’re tied in to you’ll have to pay an early redemption charge (ERC).
 It still may be in your interest to change the deal if it saves you considerable amounts over that period.
-Do the maths and work out how much the new mortgage will save you, and is that enough to be worth paying the ERC.
+Do the maths and work out how much the new mortgage will save you, and is that enough to be worth paying the Early Repayment Charge (ERC).

 Your property has increased in value dramatically

 This is unusual, but sometimes your property may have increased in value considerably.
 This means your loan to value is lower now, and you may get a better rate.
-Again, do the maths and consider if it will be worth it as you’ll have to pay that ERC.
+Again, do the maths and consider if it will be worth it as you’ll have to pay that Early Repayment Charge.